techspence/techspence.github.io/_securityawareness/2020-02-20-How-to-Check-a-Sketchy-Link-Without-Clicking-it.md

 ## Checking a link without clicking

-There is definitly no shortage of URL and website scanners out there.
+There is definitely no shortage of URL and website scanners out there.
 I've tried dozens of them.
 None of them seem as good to me as URLscan.
-It's fast, extremely detailed, provides a live screenshot and it allows you to link out to other scanns to check them as well.
+It's fast, extremely detailed, provides a live screenshot and it allows you to link out to other scans to check them as well.

 ### URLScan - [https://urlscan.io](https://urlscan.io)